sveltejs/svelte/site/content/docs/03-template-syntax.md

 {/if}
 ```

 > By default intro transitions will not play on first render.
-You can modify this behaviour by setting `intro: true` when you [create a component](/docs#run-time-client-side-component-api).
+You can modify this behavior by setting `intro: true` when you [create a component](/docs#run-time-client-side-component-api).

 ##### Transition parameters